BingyaoHuang/bingyaohuang.github.io/_posts/2018-3-4-Calibrate-Kinect-and-projector.md

 where $\mathbf{q}_i = [ u_i, v_i ]$ is the 2D coordinate of the $i^{th}$ checkerboard corner in projector image space, *N = `boardSize.width`\*`boardSize.height`*.

-The generated checkerboard image is shown below, since OpenCV `findChessboardCorners` requires **white boarders** around the checkerboard pattern, we need to add offset to both x and y directions
+The generated checkerboard image is shown below, since OpenCV [findChessboardCorners][6] requires **white boarders** around the checkerboard pattern, we need to add offset to both x and y directions

 ![checkerboard](../images/calibration/checkerboard.png)